Julia Glass

 Glass was born in Boston, grew up in Belmont, Massachusetts and Lincoln, Massachusetts, and attended Concord Academy.
 She graduated from Yale in 1978.
 Intending to become a painter, she moved to New York City, where she lived for many years, painting in a small studio in Brooklyn and supporting herself as a freelance editor and copy editor, including several years in the copy department of Cosmopolitan magazine.
 She lives in Marblehead, Massachusetts, with her partner, the photographer Dennis Cowley, and their two children, and works as a freelance journalist and editor, while teaching fiction writing at Emerson College.
-She is a previous winner of the William Faulkner - William Wisdom Creative Writing Competition.
+She is a previous winner of the William Faulkner - William Wisdom Creative Writing Competition and a 2015 James Merrill House Fellow.